 We are an exploration stage company engaged in the acquisition and exploration of mineral properties.
-We own four mineral claims that we refer to as the Saucy mineral claims.
-The Saucy mineral claims which cover a total area of 220 acres located in the Province of British Columbia, Canada.
-These claims are held in the name of our wholly owned subsidiary, Iguana Explorations, Inc. We are currently attempting to acquire four additional claims known as the Salsa Claims in the same area.
-Further exploration of these mineral claims is required before a final determination as to their viability can be made.
+We own four mineral claims that we refer to as the Saucy mineral claims and six mineral claims that we refer to as the Salsa mineral claims.
+The Saucy and Salsa mineral claims are located adjacent to each other in the Province of British Columbia, Canada.
+Both the Saucy and the Salsa mineral claims are held in the name of our wholly owned subsidiary, Iguana Explorations Inc. Further exploration of these mineral claims is required before a final determination as to their viability can be made.
 No commercially viable mineral deposit may exist on our mineral claims.
 Our plan of operations is to carry out exploration work on these claims in order to ascertain whether they possess deposits of gold, copper or silver.
 We can provide no assurance that our mineral claims contain a mineral deposit until appropriate exploratory work is done and an evaluation based on that work concludes further work programs are justified.
-At this time, we have no reserves on our mineral claims.
+At this time, we have no known reserves on our mineral claims.

-Description of Property and Location of Saucy Mineral Claims
+Description and Location of Saucy Mineral Claims and Salsa Mineral Claims